0x4248/notebook/content/01 Areas/Computers/Linux/00 Kernel/Kernel.md

 # Kernel

 ***
 The Linux kernel is a open source monolithic unix like kernel.
 On a typical linux system the kernel file will be found at `/boot` and is usually named `vmlinuz` but on some systems such as ARM it may be named `Image`.
-When changing kernel versions it is important to reflect these changes onto your [[Boot Loader|boot loader]]
+When changing kernel versions it is important to reflect these changes onto your [[Boot Loader|boot loader]].

 ## Types of kernel
 - **Stable** - Vanilla Linux kernel and modules